-Business mileage deduction can mean a fairly big amount of money (approx. $12,000) at the end of the tax year if you drive your own car for business purposes.
+Business mileage deduction can mean a fairly big amount of money (in the range of $1,000s) at the end of the tax year if you drive your own car for business purposes.
 You can always claim mileage on your taxes if you know how to keep track of mileage with mileage logs.

 What are mileage logs?